Lusty94/vehicle-images/README.md

 # 🚗 Lusty94 Vehicle Images

-- This repository contains remote vehicle images used in ``lusty94_rental``
+- This repository contains remote vehicle images used in ``lusty94_rental`` and other resources
-- These images are served directly via raw GitHub URLs to support dynamic vehicle rental menus and other features.
+- These images are served directly via raw GitHub URLs to support dynamic menu images and other features.